Advanced Throwing with David Frith

 Guidelines: To attend this course you should be a 'proficient thrower' able to comfortably and quickly throw a range of basic, medium sized forms.

-Please bring: Towel, apron, notepad, pen, means of getting your work home (e.g. fruit crate lined with corrugated card if necessary)
+Please bring: Towel, apron, your own named tools and wheelbats if you have them, notepad, pen, means of getting your work home (e.g. cardboard crate)

-Hosted by David Frith, one of the most respected of Britain's active potters.
-David has travelled extensively; teaching - both pottery and kiln-building, giving exhibitions and holding workshops.
+David Frith is one of the most respected of Britain's active potters.
+He has travelled extensively; teaching - both pottery and kiln-building, giving exhibitions and holding workshops.

 Have you been inspired by the Great British Pottery Throw Down?
-Browse the range of fabulous pottery and ceramics courses at Potclays - we have been teaching beginners and practiced professionals alike for over 35 years!
+Browse the range of inspiring pottery and ceramics courses at Potclays.
+We have been teaching beginners and practiced professionals alike for over 35 years!

 What's included in the price?